HAL - Hypertext Application Language

 - Signalling what requests and representations can be submitted to target resources

-application/hal+xml
+and application/hal+xml

-The XML based variant of HAL
+The structure of a HAL document

 Resources